coder/docs/admin/environment-management/cvms.md

 state: alpha
 ---

-If you're a site manager, you can enable [container-based virtual machines (CVMs)](../../environments/cvms.md) as an option whenever someone deploys an environment.
-CVMs allow users to run system-level programs inside their environments, including Docker and systemd.
+If you're a site admin or a site manager, you can enable [container-based virtual machines (CVMs)](../../environments/cvms.md) as an environment deployment option.
+CVMs allow users to run system-level programs, such as Docker and systemd, in their environments.

 ## Infrastructure Requirements

-- The Kubernetes Nodes must have a minimum kernel version of `5.4` (released Nov 24th, 2019).
+- The Kubernetes Nodes must have a minimum kernel version of **5.4** (released Nov 24th, 2019).
-- The Kubernetes Nodes must be running an Ubuntu OS.
+- The Kubernetes Nodes must be running Ubuntu.
-- Coder doesn't support legacy versions of cluster-wide proxy services (such as Istio).
 - The cluster must allow privileged containers and `hostPath` mounts.
 Read more about why this is still secure [here](#security).

+**Note:** Coder doesn't support legacy versions of cluster-wide proxy services such as Istio.

-## Enabling CVMs
+## Enabling CVMs in Coder

-Go to **Manage > Admin > Infrastructure**.
-Toggle the **Enable Container-Based Virtual Machines** option to enable.
+Go to **Manage > Admin > Infrastructure** and toggle the **Enable Container-Based Virtual Machines** option to **Enable**.

 ## Setting Up Your Cluster